 2. Materials and Methods Study data

-Available data from the prospective multicenter CovILD study was used for this study (Medical University of Innsbruck, Austria (approval number: 1103/2020); ClinicalTrials.gov (NCT04416100).
-For detailed information on the study design and the cohort please refer to our recent publications (9–12).
-In brief, the study aimed at investigation of symptoms, cardiopulmonary and mental health recovery in a cohort of 145 COVID-19 survivors at two, three, six, and twelve months after COVID-19 diagnosis.
-The participants were recruited between March and June 2020 among patients of three clinical centers in Tyrol, Austria (Medical University of Innsbruck, St. Vinzenz Hospital in Zams, and Karl-Landsteiner Rehabilitation Center in Münster).
+Data of clinical and cardiopulmonary recovery recorded in the prospective multicenter CovILD study described in more detail in (9-12) (Medical University of Innsbruck, Austria (approval number: 1103/2020); ClinicalTrials.gov (NCT04416100)).
+A cohort of n = 145 COVID-19 survivors recruited between March and June 2020 at three clinical centers in Tyrol, Austria, was investigated two, three, six, and twelve months after diagnosis. .
 The study inclusion criteria were age ≥ 18 years, SARS-CoV-2 positivity confirmed by PCR and presence of COVID-19 symptoms.
 All participants were infected with the wild-type form of SARS-CoV-2.
-Herein, n = 420 longitudinal observations from 140 participants were analyzed, with complete computed tomography (CT) of the chest and lung function testing (LFT) as analysis inclusion criteria.
-The severity of lung lesions in CT was scored by thoracic radiologists based on a CT severity score (CTSS).
-In addition, an AI-based software (Syngo.via CT Pneumonia Analysis Software, Siemens Healthineers, Erlangen, Germany) was used to quantify lung density as the percentages of the lung with opacity including high opacity (consolidation), as described before in detail (9, 10).
+Herein, n = 420 longitudinal observations from 140 participants were analyzed, with complete CT of the chest and lung function testing (LFT) as analysis inclusion criteria.
+The severity of lung lesions in CT was scored by thoracic radiologists with a CT severity score (CTSS).
+In addition, an AI-based software (Syngo.via CT Pneumonia Analysis Software, Siemens Healthineers, Erlangen, Germany) was used to quantify lung density as percentage of the lung with opacity and high opacity (consolidation) (9, 10).

-Machine learning based multi-parameter modeling - Analysis endpoints The primary analysis endpoint was construction and evaluation of multi-parameter models.
-The most common LFT abnormalities, i.e. DLCO (diffusion capacity for carbon monoxide) < 80%, FVC (forced vital capacity) < 80%, FEV1 (forced expiratory volume in the first one second) < 80% of the patient’s reference, and numeric readouts, i.e DLCO, FVC, FEV1 in the CovILD cohort were modeled with a broad panel of 37 independent variables including baseline demographic and clinical characteristic (e.g. gender, age, smoking history, comorbidity), characteristic of acute COVID-19 (e.g. severity, medication, hospitalization) and convalescence (follow-up time point, persistent symptoms), as well as presence and severity of CT abnormalities (e.g. CTSS (CT severity score), AI-determined opacity and high opacity).
-To this end, we employed four popular machine learning algorithms, Random Forest (19), gradient boosted machines (GBM) (21,22), neural network with a single hidden layer (23), and support vector machines (SVM) (24).
-Because the CovILD data set consisted of non-independent, participant-matched observations, blocked cross-validation with participant’s identifier serving as the grouping variable was used for model optimization (tuning, Supplementary Table S6).
-Predictions of the models were finally evaluated by comparison with the observed outcome in the training data and the blocked cross-validation folds (26) (Supplementary Figure S8, Table 2 and 3, Supplementary Tables S7 and S8).
-The secondary analysis endpoint was prediction of LFT abnormalities and numeric LFT readouts during recovery by human-determined CTSS and AI-measured CT lung opacity and high opacity.
+–Analysis outcomes and endpoints The following numeric LFT parameters were analyzed as percentage of patient’s reference values: DLCO (diffusion capacity for carbon monoxide), FVC (forced vital capacity), and FEV1 (forced expiratory volume in the first one second).
+Functional lung abnormalities were defined as DLCO < 80%, FVC <80%, and FEV1 < 80% of the reference.
+The primary analysis endpoint was construction and evaluation of multi-parameter models of numeric LFT parameters and lung function abnormalities with baseline and longitudinal demographic, clinical, and CT variables as explanatory factors.The primary endopoint was addressed by a machine learning modeling approach.
+The secondary analysis endpoint was assessment of human-determined CTSS and AI-measured CT lung opacity and high opacity as standalone predictors of LFT abnormalities and numeric LFT readouts.
 This endpoint was addressed by statistical hypothesis testing, correlation and receiver-operating characteristic (ROC) analysis.